Chico's Run Pinot Noir 2018

 This special bottling is named after my English Springer Spaniel, Chico, who loves to run up and down the sloping plateau where the vines are planted.
-It is a barrel selection from the clone Dijon 115, which we feel truly represents the terroir and ageability of the Doña Margarita Vineyard.
+It is a barrel selection from the Pommard clone, which we feel truly represents the terroir and ageability of our Sonoma Coast vineyard.

 Russian River Valley

 Classic, beautiful Pinot Noir nose reminiscent of berries, black cherries and red plums, with scents of lavender and black tea.
 The palate is savory, silky and complex, with notes of mocha and forest floor; the finish is long and balanced.
 The firm but supple tannins ensure this wine will continue to develop for at least 15-20 years.
 I would recommend serving it at cellar temperature, between 58-60° F, and it will benefit from decanting.